Corenjab/Corenjab.github.io/_posts/2026-05-17-hall-effect-thruster.md

 ---

 ## Overview
-A power supply and sensors to power and monitor a Haall Effect Thruster.
+A power supply and sensors to power and monitor a Hall Effect Thruster.

 ## Specifications